How to Write Great Article Titles: Proven Tips, 7 Popular Headlines & More

 - Great Article Titles, More Readers, More Traffic!

 Why Do Article Titles Matter?

-Well, when you do it right, article titles can help increase your organic traffic and boost your on-page SEO.
+Well, when you do it right, an article title can help increase your organic traffic and boost your on-page SEO (search engine optimization).

-As the first thing that your potential reader will see, a catchy title can pull them in to read the rest of your content.
+As the first thing your potential reader will see in the search engine results, a catchy title can pull them in to read the rest of your content.
 Another bonus of a good title is that it will let readers know what the rest of the article is about in just a few words.

 Moreover, article titles can help increase your on-page SEO and tell Google where you should rank on SERPs.
 Using keywords can help search engines know how relevant your content is to a particular query.
 Also, more people clicking on your article will indicate that you are providing high-quality content and Google will boost your article further.

 So, just like titling academic writing like a research paper or journal article, you want your blog post to have an enticing headline that grabs the reader's attention and clearly states the topic.

 In fact, if you look at the anatomy of a blog post, the article title is the most important step to rank higher than your competition.